Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Method

 \subsection{Text recognition pipeline for tabular data}

 Figure~\ref{fig:pipeline} outlines the main phases of the workflow, which relies on OCR and handwritten text recognition (HTR) techniques.
 During the preprocessing phase, the system converts image files into a uniform format and improves their quality for subsequent steps.
-Preprocessing includes tasks such as image de-skewing, resizing, normalization, noise reduction, and binarization.
+Preprocessing includes tasks such as image de-skewing, resizing, and techniques like normalization (adjusting pixel intensity values to a standard range), noise reduction (removing unwanted visual artifacts), and binarization (converting the image to black and white to separate text from background).

 Text recognition involves two main steps: document layout analysis and recognition.
 Layout analysis divides the image into smaller sections (e.g., text regions, tables, and lines) for further processing.
 Character and word recognition occur during the text recognition phase.
-In this step, the system identifies characters, and an XML (extensible markup language) file or similar format is generated, which includes references to object locations in the original image file and the recognized text.
+In this step, the system identifies individual characters, and the output is stored in a structured format—specifically, the PAGE XML 2013 schema.
+This format, supported by Transkribus, our primary annotation tool, includes references to object locations in the original image file along with the corresponding recognized text.

 While not shown in Figure \ref{fig:pipeline}, postprocessing typically follows the automated text recognition workflow.
 This stage focuses on improving the accuracy or usability of the output, and may include automatic correction methods such as comparing detected words with dictionaries to identify potential errors.
 The final analysis phase is guided by the researcher, who applies techniques such as data mining to explore patterns and extract insights relevant to the research questions.